AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 but it raises a problem.
-If you use one of the parameter types as return type, the argument for the other parameter might get converted to this type, regardless of the caller’s intention.
+If you use one of the parameter types as return type, the argument for the other parameter might get converted to this type, regardless of the caller's intention.
 Thus, the return type depends on the call argument order.
 The maximum of `66.66` and `42` will be the `double` `66.66`, while the maximum of `42` and `66.66` will be the `int` `66`.